Deenah85/wordpressIAC/README.md

 use command vagrant init "ubuntu/focal6"

 Open IDE to edit vagrant file
-modify network as preferred (check vagrant file in this repo)
+modify network as preferred and add provisioning commands (check vagrant file in this repo)

 The steps are: